-Waukesha County offers eFiling (electronic filing) for the following case types: Civil, including the majority of large claim and small claim case types and Family, including paternity, divorce, legal separation, and annulment.
+eFiling (electronic filing) became mandatory in Waukesha County on November 15, 2016 for the following case types: Civil, including the majority of large claim and small claim case types and Family, including paternity, divorce, legal separation, and annulment.

 NOTE: eFiling is not currently available for the following:

-will be available for all case types in all counties.
+will be available for all case types in all counties, including Probate and Juvenile matters.
 The mandatory

 eFiling rule (Wis.